pranaysahith/terraform-azure-setup/README.md

 10. Network interface with public IP.
 A network interface enables an Azure Virtual Machine to communicate with internet, Azure, and on-premises resources
     A public IP address is needed to communicate with the Ubuntu VM.
 Create a public IP and assign the id to ip configuration of NIC.
-    If the public IP address allocation method is dynamic, a new IP address will be generated after every reboot of the VM.
-    If allocation method is static, the IP address will be persisted over VM reboots.

         resource "azurerm_network_interface" "nic" {
           location = "${var.location}"